Lagrange-Labs/docs/docs/zk-coprocessor/avs-operators/register.md

 	public_key = "66779122cb188d1e70889278ffb3ee8ee024d4a23742a59afbdaaa096fc5135c3a14d897de87d1c56adbe029619c231416e7dfb3f1de0a542dd8ac7f4748ce07"
 ```

-## Registration on Lagrange AVS Contract
+## Register to the Lagrange AVS Contract

 Now that there is an operator key, the operator needs to register it to the Lagrange Network contracts.